Federal Reserve: Central bank

-In its role as the central bank of the United States, the Fed serves as a banker's bank and as the government's bank.
+As the central bank of the United States, the Fed serves as a banker's bank and as the government's bank.
 As the banker's bank, it helps to assure the safety and efficiency of the payments system.
 As the government's bank or fiscal agent, the Fed processes a variety of financial transactions involving trillions of dollars.
-Just as an individual might keep an account at a bank, the U.S. Treasury keeps a checking account with the Federal Reserve, through which incoming federal tax deposits and outgoing government payments are handled.
+The U.S. Treasury keeps a checking account with the Federal Reserve, through which incoming federal tax deposits and outgoing government payments are handled.
 As part of this service relationship, the Fed sells and redeems U.S. government securities such as savings bonds and Treasury bills, notes and bonds.
 It also issues the nation's coin and paper currency.
 The U.S. Treasury, through its Bureau of the Mint and Bureau of Engraving and Printing, actually produces the nation's cash supply and, in effect, sells the paper currency to the Federal Reserve Banks at manufacturing cost, and the coins at face value.
 The Federal Reserve Banks then distribute it to other financial institutions in various ways.
 During the Fiscal Year 2020, the Bureau of Engraving and Printing delivered 57.95 billion notes at an average cost of 7.4 cents per note.

 Federal funds

-Federal funds are the reserve balances (also called Federal Reserve Deposits) that private banks keep at their local Federal Reserve Bank.
+Federal funds, officially Federal Reserve Deposits, are the reserve balances that private banks keep at their local Federal Reserve Bank.
 These balances are the namesake reserves of the Federal Reserve System.
 The purpose of keeping funds at a Federal Reserve Bank is to have a mechanism for private banks to lend funds to one another.
-This market for funds plays an important role in the Federal Reserve System as it is what inspired the name of the system and it is what is used as the basis for monetary policy.
+This market for funds plays an important role in the Federal Reserve System as it is the basis for its monetary policy work.
 Monetary policy is put into effect partly by influencing how much interest the private banks charge each other for the lending of these funds.
 Federal reserve accounts contain federal reserve credit, which can be converted into federal reserve notes.
-Private banks maintain their bank reserves in federal reserve accounts.

-Bank regulation
+Bank regulator

 The Federal Reserve regulates private banks.
 The system was designed out of a compromise between the competing philosophies of privatization and government regulation.
 In 2006 Donald L. Kohn, vice chairman of the board of governors, summarized the history of this compromise:

-The balance between private interests and government can also be seen in the structure of the system.
-Private banks elect members of the board of directors at their regional Federal Reserve Bank while the members of the board of governors are selected by the president of the United States and confirmed by the Senate.
+In the structure of the Federal Reserve System, private banks elect members of the board of directors at their regional Federal Reserve Bank while the members of the board of governors are selected by the president of the United States and confirmed by the United States Senate.